mnussbaumer/chef_local_elixir/readme.md

 In both cases you need to have the instance be accessible through SSH, and for the running server, in the case of AWS EC2 you need to have that instance allow inbound traffic for HTTP (& HTTPS if you wish to use SSL)

 This was part of my ongoing learning of DevOps.
 I had spent some time reading about Docker, Ansible and Chef.
-Since I was familiar with Ruby, Docker seemed a bit too complex to grasp at once and Ansible didn't provide anything more than either the other two options, I decided to do it using Chef.
+Since I was familiar with Ruby, Docker seemed a bit too complex to grasp at once and Ansible didn't provide anything more than either the other two options, I decided to do it using Chef - because in this mode it suited well small server setups but the knowledge of its dsl would still be meaningful if wanted to develop further skills in DevOps by providing a rich system for managing complex clusters.

-Chef is intended for large scale system administration with several nodes, but it did provide a `chef-solo` mode before (now deprecated) and currently provides a way of running the client with a local flag, which in turn makes it similar to Ansible and a great option to manage small servers rigs.
+Chef is intended for large scale system administration with several nodes, with an online instance working as central repository/command center (actually powered by Erlang) but before it did provide a `chef-solo` mode (now deprecated) and currently provides a way of running the client with a local flag, which in turn makes it similar to Ansible and a great option to manage small servers rigs.

 The way to use this repo is to download it as a zip, then unzip it into a folder, name it accordingly and customise the `environment` file (and any other recipes or templates inside) for each servers setup you wish to use.
 Then unzip it once more if you want to add a new server setup and so on.